Why Courts, States, and Employers Are Focusing on Pay Equity

 The Court, however, deliberately stopped short of saying whether individualized salary negotiations—which may involve some reliance on past salary—would provide a defense, but it suggested a future court could rule on that issue.

 State Bans on Salary History Inquiries

 The salary history bans are an effort to break the cycle of lower pay.
 These cycles happen all the time.
 Maybe it started with an employees first job or somewhere along the way, but at some point, the employee received pay lower than a male co-worker who was in a similar position with similar qualifications.
 Perhaps the cause of was deliberate discrimination.
 Or perhaps she simply requested lower pay than her male peers, and her employer saw no need to argue.
 In any case, she received less pay than she should have.
 If her future salaries are determined with reference to this salary, then the original disparity will stay with her over the course of her career.
 Salary history bans are an attempt to end such cycles and reset wages at equitable levels.

 Audit Your Pay Scales

 If you are in the 9th Circuit and among the many employers who have based employee wages to some extent on salary history, that practice should be stopped immediately, and different wages adjusted or accounted for.
 Also look for factors that contributed to pay differentials that were business-related rather than job-related.
-Remember that you cannot reduce someone’s pay as a remedy under the EPA.Stop Asking About Salary History
+Remember that you cannot reduce someone’s pay as a remedy under the EPA.